rasvob/PopAI-FEI-Workshop/README.md

 # Content of the workshop
 The aim of the workshop is to get an overview of possibilities in the generative artificial intelligence (GenAI) domain.

-We will use mainly [ChatGPT](https://chat.openai.com/) and [Huggingface](https://huggingface.co/).
+We will use mainly [ChatGPT](https://chat.openai.com/) and [HuggingFace](https://huggingface.co/).

 The workshop will cover these topics:
-* How to use GenAI tools for image data using Huggingface models (Stable Diffusion) in Python
+* How to use GenAI tools for image data using HuggingFace models (Stable Diffusion) in Python
 * How to build simple interface for self-hosted LLM-based chatbot in Jupyter notebook

 ## Stable Diffusion as an AI Text-To-Image Generator